vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 Calico supports making pod and service networks routable to the entire network.
 By default, the pod network and service networks are only routable from the hosts that `calico-node` runs on.
 The need for routable pod and service networks should be considered carefully.
-In many architectures, an external loadbalancer paired with an ingress controller can achieve a more idiomatic network topology for Kubernetes.
+In many architectures, an external load balancer paired with an ingress controller can achieve a more idiomatic network topology for Kubernetes.
 Making these networks routable can come with some downsides: